SPoint42/codehackademy-demolabs/README.md

 ## DOM Stored

-In registration form, set XSS payload into field "Motivation" and after login using the new student account.
+In registration form, set XSS payload into field "**Motivation**" and after login using the new student account.

 ## XXE